storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/flexmount/page.md

 That path recognition can be done in two ways:

   - (default) Exact string matching (`exact`) will match the cloudroot setting exactly.
-This is faster, and will end up relying on the FUSE mount whenver the paths don't match the cloudroot - for example with symbolic links located outside the mount pointing into the mount.
+This is faster, and will end up relying on the FUSE mount whenever the paths don't match the cloudroot - for example with symbolic links located outside the mount pointing into the mount.

   - Resolved path matching (`resolve`) will resolve the full path given in a file system call including symbolic links to check if the file is ultimately located inside the mount point.
 This requires more calls for every path-based file system call, so is slower when many files are being accessed.
 It is useful when symbolic links are used to point into the mount, and other cases where the path ultimately is inside the mount.
 This can be more efficient in some special cases (few files, large transfers, complex relationships between files) as `cuno.so` will intercept more calls without requiring them to go through the slower FUSE mount.

-To use resolve mode use the parameters `-o cloudrootover=resolve -o cloudroot="<full path to mountpoint>"`, for example:
+To use resolve mode use the parameters `-o cloudrootover=resolve -o cloudroot="<full path to mount point>"`, for example:

 ```console
 $ cuno -o cloudrootover=resolve -o cloudroot="$HOME/my-object-storage"